Import Terraform Configuration

 , so that the file only containsresource "docker_container" "web" { }

-.Remove the container from your Terraform project's state by running:
+.Remove the container from your Terraform state.

 Otherwise, proceed with the next step to verify your configuration.